Full Coverage Auto Insurance - Do I Need It?

 - Airbag deployment – airbag goes off.
 Airbags have been known to go off without being in an accident and the typical airbag runs $1,000 or more

 - New car replacement – assuming you have a newer vehicle.
 A new vehicle will replace your current vehicle if totaled.
-Normally, vehicle is replaced at ACV, actual cash value or wholesale value based on year, make, model and current mileage.
+Normally, the vehicle is replaced at ACV, actual cash value or wholesale value based on year, make, model, and current mileage.

 - Loan/lease coverage – Gap insurance.
-In many cases folks will put down a minimum about of money on a new car purchase or lease and if the vehicle is totaled in an accident you might find yourself upside down with loan…owing more than it’s worth.
-Gap insurance fills in the difference between the vehicles current wholesale value and the remaining loan amount.
+Most times, folks will put down a minimum about of money on a new car purchase or lease and if the vehicle is totaled in an accident, you might find yourself upside down with a loan…owing more than it’s worth.
+Gap insurance fills in the difference between the vehicle’s current wholesale value and the remaining loan amount.

 - Original Parts Replacement / OEM – Parts.
-In some cases, your only option, depending on age, make, model the secondary market may be your only option for replacement parts.
-But, if you’re driving a typical high production newer vehicle you might prefer having the same OEM, original equipment manufactured parts put back on your vehicle vs. after market or used parts.
+Sometimes, your only option, depending on age, make, model the secondary market may be your only option for replacement parts.
+But, if you’re driving a typical high production newer vehicle, you might prefer having the same OEM, original equipment manufactured parts put back on your vehicle vs. aftermarket or used parts.

-As you can see there are a lot of optional coverage’s available.
-So, when someone says they want or have “FULL-COVERAGE” auto insurance your insurance professional probably needs to ask a few additional questions.
+As you can see there is a lot of optional coverage available.
+So, when someone says they want or have “FULL-COVERAGE” auto insurance, your insurance professional probably needs to ask a few additional questions.

 Words you never will hear your insurance agent or broker say:

 You might notice your insurance agent or broker cautious to say the words full coverage insurance since it can mean something different to each person; not to mention the variety of coverage available.
 The list of optional coverage from simple roadside assistance to replacing your vehicle with a brand new one is endless.

 The worst thing an insurance professional ever wants to hear when they tell a client, after an accident, it does not cover them is…”I thought I was covered, you said I had full coverage.”